irishbs/InfiniteChoiceHomework/README.md

 1-GoogleToGuestReservations - This file starts on Google and attempts to find the guestreservations link.
 The recurring issue is that guestreservations.com's URL was not showing up on the 1st page for Google (even while scrolling down).
 I have tried running the test using my VPN from several countries all with the same result.
+Thinking about it...
+I will update the search term and rerun the test when I get back home.
 (Guestresrvations-notOnGoogle.mp4)

 2-GuestReservationsDataUpdate - This file starts with the guestreservations link that Google provides, fills out, the